V. C. R. A. C. Crabbe: Constitutional and electoral work

-Service on the Bench
+Work as a Judge

 Crabbe was appointed a high court judge on 16 December 1966, soon after his return from Uganda.
 In 1968, when he was appointed as Interim Electoral Commissioner of Ghana, it was with the status of a Justice of the Court Appeal.

-In 1970, he was nominated as a judge of the Supreme Court of Ghana by prime minister Kofi Abrefa Busia.
-Following the military coup which toppled the Busia government in 1972, the supreme court was suspended.
-When the judicial system was restored Crabbe was not sent to the appeal court which became the highest court but returned to the high court.
+In 1970, he was nominated as a judge of the Supreme Court of Ghana by prime minister Kofi Abrefa Busia as one of the first four nominated judges of the court in the Second Republic.
+He was nominated alongside Edmund Bannerman, Koi Larbi and Johnson Siriboe.

+Following the military coup that toppled the Busia government in 1972, the supreme court was suspended.
+When the judicial system was restored, Crabbe was not sent to the appeal court, which became the highest court, but returned to the high court.
 He served as a high court judge from 1972 to 1975.
 In 1976, he was sent to the court of appeal as a judge.

 In June 1980, he was nominated as a supreme court judge on the reconstitution of the court under the constitution of the third republic.

-Contribution to Legal Education
+He was one of the first four judges to be nominated to the court under the Third Republic.
+The three others were Ernest Sowah, Patrick Anin and Philip Archer.

+Teaching roles

 From 1958 to 1963, Crabbe was a tutor and lecturer during the foundation years of the Ghana School of Law until he left for Uganda.

-He worked as a Senior Instructor at the International Law Development Centre in Rome, Italy.
+He also worked as a Senior Instructor at the International Law Development Centre in Rome, Italy.

 From 1974 to 1998, he was Director of the Commonwealth Secretariat Scheme for Legislative draftsmen for the West African Region, Southern Africa Region and the Caribbean Region.
-He was a professor of Legislative drafting at the Cave Hill Campus, Barbados of the University of West Indies.
+In 1986, he was sent by the scheme to be a professor of legislative drafting at the Cave Hill Campus, Barbados of the University of West Indies.